 - Additional requirements for units that are not currently under a LuxCare agreement or no longer under warranty.

-- Testing will confirm the unit’s failure and inform the customer that an After Sales Service Representative will be contacting them.
+- Testing will confirm the unit’s failure and inform the customer that an Customer Service Representative will be contacting them.

-- The After Sales Service Representative will provide a quote to the customer for the repair or replacement of the units.
-Once the customer has agreed the quotation the After Sales Service Representative will process the Return charge before sending further instructions or shipment details to the customer.
+- The Customer Service Representative will provide a quote to the customer for the repair or replacement of the units.
+Once the customer has agreed the quotation the Customer Service Representative will process the Return charge before sending further instructions or shipment details to the customer.